lostsource/devtools-client/README.md

-# V8-control
+# devtools-client
-Provides NodeJS API for instrumentation of the V8 Debugger (experimental)
+Provides DevTools API for instrumentation of Node and Chromium Debugger (experimental)

 Refer to https://chromedevtools.github.io/devtools-protocol/v8/ for supported domains and commands